UofT-DSI/deep_learning_topics/slides-resources/01-overview_ai_healthcare.md

 ##### **Some specific domain applications$^{1}$**

-3. **Quality & Saftey** → ensure the highest quality of care and patient safety.
+3. **Quality & Safety** → ensure the highest quality of care and patient safety.
     - *Examples:* Prediction of adverse events, deterioration of patients condition and readmissions

 4. **Corporate Functions** → improving efficiency and steamlining administrative processes within healthcare.